jbrumf/qc_basics/doc_src/Quantum_computing_basics.md

 After a measurement, the system is in an eigenstate of the measurement operator.
 So, if we measure it again, we will get the same result with probability $p=1$.

 The above approach generalizes to the measurement of a set of $N$ qubits, where there are $2^N$ basis states.
-If one qubit is measured, it will affect the probabilities of the remaining posible outcomes.
+If one qubit is measured, it will affect the probabilities of the remaining possible outcomes.
 However, the order in which a set of qubits is measured does not affect the measurement outcomes.

 ### Measurement in Different Bases